apitoolkit/apitoolkit-landing/content/docs/Introduction.md

 - **Payload Validation & Anomaly Detection:** Safeguard your APIs by detecting and addressing payload anomalies and potential security breaches.
 - **API Static Analysis & Linter:** Ensure your API code adheres to best practices, improving maintainability and reducing potential vulnerabilities.

-### How to integrate

-Integrating is very simple and in 3 steps
-1. Signup for apitoolkit and [generate an api key](/docs/)
-2. Integrate the SDK for the programming language/tech stack you use.
-[More on this here](/docs/Quickstarts/).
-3. Visit the APIToolkit dashboard and confirm that data is being sent correctly to the APIToolkit via the [log explorer](/docs/api-log-explorer)

 ## Integration in a Snap: How to Get Started

 Ready to revolutionize how you handle your APIs?
 Follow these three simple steps to integrate APIToolkit: